tuzz/xteam_schedule/README.md

 ```

 **Defaults:**
-The default weekly working schedule is identical to the same as the one set up above (except wednesday lunch). i.e. 9am-5pm Mon-Fri, with lunch from 12pm-1pm.
+The default weekly working schedule is identical to the one set up above (except wednesday lunch). i.e. 9am-5pm Mon-Fri, with lunch from 12pm-1pm.

 ## Holidays